 Chapter three begins the practical division of the book of Colossians.
 Paul now moves to the positive.
 Not only does the death of Christ relate to the believer, but so does the resurrection of Christ.
 The one relates to our salvation in the past; the other relates to our future.
 Not only is the Christian to relinquish his pre-death life, but he is to aspire to the post-resurrection life of Christ.

 Jesus liberated us from legalism.
 We have new privileges in Christ.
 Chapter three launches our responsibility to live up to our privilege.

 “If then you were raised with Christ,”

 The word “then” picks up the argument of chapter two.
 Paul draws an inference based on his arguments there.

 The word “if” assumes reality; we can translate it by the word “since.”
 “Since” (in view of the fact), you were raised with Christ.
 That God has already raised us with Christ is an assumed fact.
 It is a fact that God has raised us with Christ (Eph 2:5,6).
 It is something already done.
 There is no doubt in the “if” in the Greek here; it is a statement of fact.

 “Raised with Christ” is an advance on “dead with Christ” of 2:20.
-A prerogative of the Christian life is that the Christian is risen with Christ.
+A prerogative of the Christian life is that the Christian has risen with Christ.
 “Risen with” means to cause to live again together with.
 Here God raises the believer to live together with Christ.
-By virtue of our union with Christ we are justified and will be glorified.
+By virtue of our union with Christ, we are justified and will be glorified.
 Because this is a judicial resurrection, it makes it no less real.